 Emulate Companies that get it Right

 We’ve already mentioned two companies that get it right (Ford Trucks and The New York Times), but there are so many more.
 Look at LifeLock’s Facebook page, for instance.
 It’s a smaller company than the aforementioned, but they still showcase a well-defined message that leaves little to the customer’s imagination.
-When you read it, you know exactly what its message is — they protect customers from identity theft.
+When you read it, you know exactly its message — they protect customers from identity theft.
 And, while battling identity theft may be a complex task, the company doesn’t need to go into the fine details to let you know what it does.
 It stays on message.
 Does your company?